 These Are Not Les Pauls

 I recall seeing images of these new double cutaway guitars online, and everyone wondered just what they were.
-At the time it wasn't known they'd be production guitars.
-Folks wondered if they were maybe just prototypes, things being considered.
-The Matsumoto guitars only come in black, and we were seeing gold tops, and all manner of newfangled finishes with these new instruments, but ebony is also on the finish menue.
+At the time, it wasn't known they'd be production guitars.
+Folks wondered if they were maybe just prototypes.
+The Matsumoto guitars only come in black, and we were seeing gold tops and all manner of newfangled finishes with these new instruments.
+However, ebony is also on the finish menu.

-These guitars are being built and are now available for purchase.
-They're not Les Paul guitars.
-For one thing, the new doublecuts have twenty four frets, two more than the twenty two on every Les Paul I've ever seen, and two more than on the Matsumoto guitar.
+These are not Les Paul guitars.
+For one thing, the new doublecuts have 24 frets, two more than the 22 on every Les Paul I've ever seen, and two more than on the Matsumoto guitar.
 There have been double cutaway Les Paul models for years.
 It's true you don't see them too often, but they are out there.
 The bodies of these guitars are not that of LP doublecuts.
 These have asymmetrical horns, and the upper horn is much too long and pronounced for the LP.

 The purpose of this page is to provide a look at these two similar guitars, and parse over the differences.
 The differences are not severe, but guitar players are often specification freaks.
 I know I am.